Do too many medicines cause problems for elderly people in Aged Care Facilities?

 Australian research (Medicine Safety: Aged Care 2020, Pharmaceutical Society of Australia) suggests that older people (over 75 years) with long term illnesses are very likely to suffer from drug-related problems because they take many different medicines;

 - 95% of older patients take 5 or more medicines, have at least one medicine related problem, and most have three problems.

 - On average, each patient takes 7 to 10 different medicines and one on four people take 10 or more medicine each day.

-- Almost half (40-50%) of residents in aged care facilities are taking potentially inappropriate medicines according the Beers or McLeod’s criteria.
+- Over half (50%) of all patients in aged care facilities are taking potentially inappropriate medicines.

-- Antidepressants, antipsychotics, hypnotics and sedatives, loop diuretics, and drugs acting on the renin angiotensin system were the most commonly identified drugs causing adverse drug interactions in residents.
+- Antidepressants, antipsychotics, hypnotics, sedatives, and drugs acting on the kidneys caused most of the adverse drug interactions for elderly patients.

 “Looking after the elderly is a duty and responsibility that involves every person in society.”
 Emmanuel Pippos, Consultant Pharmacist